Internet fax is a term for a system that allows users to send and receive faxes over the Internet.

-While each of these terms is somewhat interchangeable, they each have their specific meanings that make them slightly different.
+While each of these terms is somewhat interchangeable, they each have a specific meaning that makes them slightly different.

 Getting an internet fax system in place depends on the type of Internet fax system that you need to put in place.

-Most online fax services can be set up by simply signing up with the provider.
-Depending on the provider, either an existing fax number can be ported over, or a fax number can be selected, either as a toll-free, local, or vanity number.
-An online fax service can be set up by almost anyone, however, for larger installations (enterprise-wide), it can be best to have a central administrator who manages users, access, and number allocation.
+Most online fax services are set up by signing up with the provider.
+All provide a fax number, and some will allow for an existing fax number can be ported over.
+For enterprise installations, it can be best to have a central administrator who manages users, access, and number allocation.

 A fax server needs to be deployed, set up, and configured.
 Fax servers are normally used in enterprise or dedicated high-volume faxing environments, and each system and scenario are different depending on the individual needs.
 Typically this is done by an IT department.